 - Arete: strive to always express your highest self

-- Selective focus: focus on what you can control, take the rest as it comes
+- Selective focus: focus on what you can control, and take the rest as it comes

-- Take responsibility of your mental state: you are responsible for how you feel.
+- Take responsibility for your mental state: you are responsible for how you feel.
 Whatever happens around you cannot impact you negatively unless you allow it

 This is of course not an easy task.

 As a former mentor of mine once told me, it’s a “mountain without a peak”.
 Such as, it’s a life endeavor.
 You get better and better yet never really reach a finish line.